revolunet/sublimetext-markdown-preview/README.md

 ## Usage :

+ - optionnaly select some of your markdown for conversion
  - use `cmd+shift+P` then `Markdown Preview` to launch a preview
  - or bind some key in your user key binding, using a line like this one:
    `{ "keys": ["alt+m"], "command": "markdown_preview", "args": {"target": "browser"} },`